Deengineers/project-tf-k8s/README.md

 **Pre-req tasks:**

-- Create an EKS cluster on your AWS account - use a t3.micro or medium.
+- Create an EKS cluster on your AWS account - use a t3.micro or medium machine.
+Figure out the rest of the configuration.
+You may search "how to deploy a simple EKS cluster with Terraform" and do what you have to do.
 - Connect to your cluster locally and use `kubectl get nodes` and `kubectl get pods -A` to see that cluster is working after its deployed.
 - You also need your kubeconfig saved and also know where its stored.